Students Stranded Worldwide By Trump Order

 "...I have no clue whether I would ever be able to go back to the school I like so much, or to see my dear friends there.
 But my story isn't as painful and terrifying as many other stories I have heard these days.
 I know an Iranian student in the US, who was planning to go back to Iran to see her sister who has cancer probably for the last time, but had to cancel her trip because of this order.
 A dear friend of mine, a Columbia Ph.D. student, went to Canada on Friday to be with his fiancée for the weekend, and is not able to go back to his studies and work, back to his scholarly life.
 I know many students who are outside the US, doing fieldwork for their dissertation, and have no clue whether they can finish their studies after studying for many years..."

-Allan Wernick, a law professor who runs an immigration resource center at CUNY, calls the situation a "crisis," noting that CUNY has over 100 students from the affected countries who are here on student visas.
+Allan Wernick, a law professor who runs an immigration resource center at CUNY, calls the situation a "crisis," noting that CUNY has more than 100 students from the affected countries who are here on student visas.
 "I refer to CUNY as the most immigrant-friendly university in the country," he says, with as many as 40 to 50 percent of the university's half a million students immigrants or the children of immigrants.

 Throughout the weekend, similar stories emerged from other U.S. universities.
-Mohammed Abdi, an anthropology Ph.D. student at Yale, holds a U.S. green card and was in Dubai awaiting a visa to continue his field research in Kabul, Afghanistan.
+Mohammed Abdi, an anthropology Ph.D. student at Yale, holds a U.S. Green Card and was in Dubai awaiting a visa to continue his field research in Kabul, Afghanistan.
 But, as a result of the executive order, he's worried he cannot return to the U.S. Nor can he stay in Dubai for more than 15 days.
 And, because of his previous work as a human rights activist, he says he can't safely return to his home country of Iran.
 "It's very ambiguous," Abdi told NPR Ed via Skype.
 "I am essentially stateless."

 Undergraduates have also been affected by the new restrictions, including Niki Mossafer Rahmati, an MIT engineering student and member of the sorority, Sigma Kappa.
 She was leaving her parents in Iran, headed back to the U.S. for the start of the semester, when she was detained in Qatar.
 Like Rafiee, Rahmati was ultimately returned to Iran and described the experience on Facebook: